iamask/r2-consumer-migration/README.md

 - Create and attach R2 event notification to the [source bucket](https://developers.cloudflare.com/r2/buckets/event-notifications/)
 - Create a Consumer Worker (git clone) and [Connect the consumer Worker to your queue ](https://developers.cloudflare.com/queues/get-started/#connect-the-consumer-worker-to-your-queue)

+Note:
+- While creating this, cross region replication feature is not yet available for Cloudflare R2
+- Store secrets in [Environment variables](https://developers.cloudflare.com/workers/configuration/environment-variables/#add-environment-variables-via-wrangler) as best practice instead of hardcoding
+- This will no sync deletes ; Any new files uploaded to source will be replicated to desination
-Destination R2 bucket options
+- Destination R2 bucket options is not to overwrite destination files.
-Overwrite files?
-This setting determines what happens when an object being copied from the source storage bucket matches the path of an existing object in the destination R2 bucket.
 There are two options: overwrite and skip (this snippet uses skip)